-Requirements: Any international student who indicates on the Common Application an intent to be considered for need-based financial aid must submit the CSS Profile and Certification of Finances as part of the complete application file.
-Grinnell's school code for the CSS Profile is 6252.
-Grinnell does not require IDOC information.
+Any international student who indicates on the Common Application an intent to be considered for need-based financial aid must complete Grinnell's need-based application process.
+See Applying for Aid for detailed instructions.

-Each year Grinnell College awards merit scholarships to a few admitted international applicants who demonstrate exceptional scholastic abilities and leadership skills.
+Each year Grinnell College awards a limited number of merit scholarships to international applicants who demonstrate exceptional scholastic abilities and leadership skills.

 You do not need to demonstrate financial need to be eligible for merit scholarships.
 Scholarship amounts vary.

 Scholarships and Fellowships

 The Scholarships and Fellowships for International Students page has more resources for International Students.

 If campus employment is part of your financial aid award, a campus job can provide sufficient hours (typically 8–9 hours per week) to earn $2,500 during the academic year.
 The typical pay rate is $9.50 per hour.
 These funds are paid twice monthly and issued directly to you through direct deposit.
 You may use these earnings to contribute to the comprehensive fee, book expenses, personal spending money, and travel for breaks.
 Students may earn more than the amount recommended if they work during breaks.

 The College will assign a campus job (usually in Dining Services) prior to your arrival.
 You are responsible for following through on the offer of employment by confirming your job assignment and by maintaining your position through good performance.

 Complete the need-based aid application process.
 See Applying for Aid.

 The offer of on-campus work assumes eligibility for employment in the United States.
 International students must hold F-1 student status to be eligible for employment authorization.